aurorascharff/redwoodsdk-demo/STEPS.md

 - So, in redwood, every route is just a function.
 I have a simple response and also a jsx component returned here.
 Notice we can use the native Request and Response here.
 Ownership request and response.
 - Notice the different routes return simple Response and our JSX.
 - This is just functions, which means we have max flexibility.
-- For our routes, we can render the Document.
+- For our routes, we can render the NOJSDocument.
 Right now, this is just a plain document and theres no client side hydration here, plain server-side rendering.
 Showcase network.
 - We can colocate our logic and our ui, for example I can bring in a bunch of route handlers for a user page.

 ## React Server Components and api routes, d1 database

+- Redwoodsdk uses server components as the default, similar to nextjs, and everything you might be used to there works with the same mental model in redwoodsdk.
+- Add a layout() around the user route using server components.
+- Render a JSDocument for our other routes.
 - Add a simple crud api route here, all native SSR and req/res.
 Simple todos!
 Whats a demo without todos?
 Using simple SSR and streaming with Suspense and server components!
 Just the mental model of server components that React suggests.
 - Hooked up to the cloudflare d1 database provided in the starter!
 Set up with miniflare to emulate cloudflare workers.
 It just works between dev and prod.